 Smaller sites are simply easier to consume.
 DubBot provides a lot of useful information.
 Breaking the reports up into smaller chunks allows clients to more easily identify and process the higher priority issues.

-In order to break your account up into smaller sites, you'd set up DubBot sites that would be based one level deeper in the folder structure.
-For example, you'd set up a DubBot site for your Blog, and you'd base the crawl on:
+In order to break your account up into smaller sites, set up DubBot sites that start one level deeper in the folder structure.
+For example, to set up a DubBot site for your Blog, base the crawl on: